Chef-Kay/Auto-translator-api/README.md

 With a single API call, you can submit a string of text, specify the source and target languages, and receive a fluent and context-aware translation — powered by GPT-3.5 or GPT-4 (in the future).
 The API is lightweight, fast, and easy to integrate into any client, frontend, or backend system.

 ### 🎯 Use Cases
-  &emsp;- Game localization (EN → ZH / JP → EN / etc.)
+  - Game localization (EN → ZH / JP → EN / etc.)
-  &emsp;- Batch subtitle translation
+  - Batch subtitle translation
-  &emsp;- Chat bot or NPC dialogue translation
+  - Chat bot or NPC dialogue translation
-  &emsp;- E-commerce content translation
+  - E-commerce content translation
-  &emsp;- Mobile apps and browser extensions
+  - Mobile apps and browser extensions

 ### 🛠️ Features
-  &emsp;✅ Simple POST /translate endpoint
+  - Simple POST /translate endpoint
-  &emsp;🌐 Supports any language-to-language translation
+  - Supports any language-to-language translation
-  &emsp;⚡ Fast and lightweight: powered by OpenAI GPT API
+  - Fast and lightweight: powered by OpenAI GPT API
-  &emsp;📦 JSON-based input and output
+  - JSON-based input and output
-  &emsp;🔒 Secure key-based access (API key via environment)
+  - Secure key-based access (API key via environment)

 ### 📌 Endpoints
-  &emsp;- GET /health – Check if the service and OpenAI backend are alive
+  - GET /health – Check if the service and OpenAI backend are alive
-  &emsp;- POST /translate_free – Free translation using GPT-3.5
+  - POST /translate_free – Free translation using GPT-3.5
-  &emsp;- POST /translate_pro – Pro translation using GPT-4o
+  - POST /translate_pro – Pro translation using GPT-4o
-  &emsp;- POST /translate_batch_free – Batch translation using GPT-3.5
+  - POST /translate_batch_free – Batch translation using GPT-3.5
-  &emsp;- POST /translate_batch_pro – Batch translation using GPT-4o
+  - POST /translate_batch_pro – Batch translation using GPT-4o
-  &emsp;- POST /detect_language – Auto-detect source language
+  - POST /detect_language – Auto-detect source language
-  &emsp;- POST /glossary – Create custom terminology glossary
+  - POST /glossary – Create custom terminology glossary
-  &emsp;- GET /glossary – List all glossaries
+  - GET /glossary – List all glossaries
-  &emsp;- GET /glossary/{id} – Get specific glossary
+  - GET /glossary/{id} – Get specific glossary
-  &emsp;- GET /translation_memory/stats – Get memory statistics
+  - GET /translation_memory/stats – Get memory statistics
-  &emsp;- DELETE /translation_memory/clear – Clear translation memory
+  - DELETE /translation_memory/clear – Clear translation memory

 ## New Features